UCSD-ECEMAE-148/Markdown-Instructions/10-UCSD-Robocar-ECE-&-MAE-148/10doc.md

 Then run it again.
 It should throw a permissions error.
 Follow the advice on how to fix the error with chmod

-Int(10) error bug fix (Credit Saimai Lau and Albert Chang):\
+Int(10) error bug fix (Credit Saimai Lau and Albert Chang):
-When running python manage.py drive, the intermittent \"invalid literal for int() with base 10: \'None\' error is from the VESC package checking whether the version of the VESC is below 3.0, so we can comment out that part since we\'re using 6.0 just do
+When running python manage.py drive, the intermittent "invalid literal for int() with base 10: 'None' error is from the VESC package checking whether the version of the VESC is below 3.0, so we can comment out that part since we're using 6.0 just do
 ```
 nano
 /home/jetson/projects/envs/donkey/lib/python3.6/site-packages/pyvesc/VESC/VESC.py
 ```
-and put \# at the beginning of lines 38-40 Then \^S to save and \^X to exit
+and put # at the beginning of lines 38-40 Then ^S to save and ^X to exit

 ![](./10images/media/image35.png)

-Error explanation: The self.get_firmware_version() get thes version by requesting it from the VESC and reading the replied bytes, but sometimes the data is lost or incomplete so the function returns \'None\' as the version.
+Error explanation: The self.get_firmware_version() get thes version by requesting it from the VESC and reading the replied bytes, but sometimes the data is lost or incomplete so the function returns 'None' as the version.
 We already know the version is 6.0 so we don't need this function.